-Melville, NY – The latest step in the formation of an integrated land use, circulation and infrastructure plan for the Melville Employment Center took place June 2, when the Town of Huntington held the first of several planned public workshops.
+Melville, NY – The latest step in the formation of an integrated land use, circulation and infrastructure plan for the Melville Employment Center (MEC) is the release of the Draft MEC Plan.

-Interested residents, property owners, workers along the Route 110 Corridor and other stakeholders shared their vision, goals and objectives for the plan at the workshop, which was held from 7 to 9 p.m. at the TD Bank offices at Melville Corporate Center III, 324 South Service Road, Melville.
+Interested residents, property owners, workers along the Route 110 Corridor and other stakeholders have shared their vision, goals and objectives for the plan at a series of public workshops held throughout Melville over the past year.

 “Public input in an important part of the process in crafting a blueprint for the future of Long Island’s downtown,” Supervisor Frank P. Petrone said.
 “We want to know what people who live and work along the Route 110 Corridor would like to see to help make the area even more vibrant.”